Ichthyocentaur

-The term ichthyocentaur is of late coinage, attributable to the Byzantine writer John Tzetzes in the 12th century.
-They are also referred as sea-centaur.
+The term ichthyocentaur is of late coinage, attributable to the Byzantine writer John Tzetzes in the 12th century, and thus they are also referred as sea-centaur.

 Nomenclature

 Origin

 "Ichthyocentaur" is not a term in the vocabulary of Classical antiquity at all.
 The word's earliest known use occurs in the 12th century by Ioannes Tzetzes in his commentary On Lycophron, 34 and may have been coined by him.

 Meaning

 Ichthyocentaur is a Triton represented as having the fore-legs of a horse, rather than just having a fish-like lower-body.